MEDIATION FOR CHILD ARRANGEMENTS

 Five Reasons to Choose Mediation for Child Arrangements

 Mediation focuses on the best interests of your children, helping you create arrangements that prioritise their emotional well-being and stability.
-Unlike court battles, mediation encourages co-operative parenting and minimises stress for your children.
+Parents are encouraged to work together to find solutions that minimise stress for the children.

 Court cases can take months – or even years – to resolve.
-Mediation offers a faster, more amicable process, allowing you to move forward with your life sooner while reducing conflict and stress.
+Mediation can often lead to agreement in just a few sessions, helping families move forward sooner.

 EVEN MORE AFFORDABLE WITH OUR MEDIATION PACKAGE